 Are Personal Representatives Paid?

 It is important to note that the law permits personal representatives to be paid for their services.
-In Wisconsin, the fee for a personal representative is 2% of the estate’s value.
+In Illinois, the fee for a personal representative is 2% of the estate’s value.

 Ease the Process with Estate Law Partners